 The term 'blood group' refers to the variations in the structures of the proteins and sugars on the surface of our red blood cells.
 These variations are inherited.
-There are 30 human blood group systems and each person has a unique spectrum of blood groups with the exception of identical twins or triplets whose blood groups are exactly the same.
+There are 35 blood group systems and each person has a unique spectrum of blood groups with the exception of identical twins or triplets whose blood groups are exactly the same.

 The purpose of blood groups is not known.
 Animals also have blood groups, but these are not the same as human blood groups.
 So blood from one species cannot be safely transfused to another species and any attempt to do so would probably be lethal.

 The ABO System

 The most important human blood group system for transfusion or transplantation is the ABO system.
 Every human being is of blood group O, A, B or AB, or of one of the minor variants of these four groups.
 In fact there are only two determinants in the ABO system: A and B. O is the absence of either A or B, and AB is the presence of both A and B on the red cells.
 The A and B determinants differ only in minor ways.